Sustainability, Urban Tech

 The project, developed in collaboration with the Universitat Politècnica de València (UPV) and tested through the Urban Sandbox, uses acoustic sensors in La Devesa and the Turia Garden to generate real-time biodiversity indicators.

-Using these audio recordings, the system identifies bird species through BirdNET, the bird sound recognition model developed by Cornell University.
-At the same time, researchers from iTEAM and the Computer Vision and Behaviour Analysis Lab (CVBLab) at UPV are developing new artificial intelligence models to improve the identification of the bird species most commonly found in Valencia.
+researchers from iTEAM and the Computer Vision and Behaviour Analysis Lab (CVBLab) at UPV are developing new artificial intelligence models to improve the identification of the species most commonly found across the city.

 About the project

-In addition to iTEAM-UPV, project partners included the Computer Vision and Behaviour Analysis Lab (CVBLab) at UPV, Artikode Intelligence, the Electronic Technology and Industrial Computing Group at the University of Seville, and SEO/BirdLife.
-The deployment of the acoustic monitoring devices was coordinated and managed through the Valencia City Council’s Urban Sandbox service.
+The project was carried out over an eighteen-month period, from December 2024 to June 2026, and was led by Gema Piñero, researcher at the GTAC Group of the Institute of Telecommunications and Multimedia Applications (iTEAM) at the Universitat Politècnica de València.
+In addition to iTEAM-UPV, the project involved the Computer Vision and Behaviour Analysis Lab (CVBLab) at UPV, Artikode Intelligence, the Industrial Electronics and Information Technology Group at the University of Seville, and SEO/BirdLife (Spanish Ornithological Society).
+The installation and management of the acoustic monitoring devices was coordinated through Valencia City Council’s Urban Sandbox service.